 These Adorable NYC Kids Will School You In Multiple Languages

-Shelley Borror Jackson, head of the International Academy of New York, is constantly amazed by the way her students pick up on additional languages, almost as though through sheer osmosis.
+Shelley Borror Jackson, head of the International Academy of New York (one of the leading language immersion schools in the country) is constantly amazed by the way her students pick up on additional languages, almost as though through sheer osmosis.
 For instance, some of the students enrolled in the Spanish program have, seemingly overnight, learned to count to 10 in Mandarin.

 “They’re swimming in it,” she said.
 “It’s in the air.”

 Located just steps away from Central Park in New York City’s Upper East Side neighborhood, the academy provides a bilingual curriculum to students aged 3 to 8 in either Mandarin or Spanish.
 Here, students learn literacy in two languages, mathematical competence, art, music, science and social studies.

 The academy intends to expand its curriculum as its student body ages, growing all the way through eighth grade.
 At that point, Jackson says she’s hoping to initiate travel opportunities for her middle-school students, as well as build a more advanced curriculum that’ll encourage kids to be even more outward-thinking.